michalShawat/Stenography-project/Stegosploit paper/README.md

 ## Deployment
 1. go to Stegosploit Toolkit/stego and open iterative_encoding
 2. fiil the image path in "input file" field and press load
-3. chose bit layer and fill the exploits in necessary fields and press "process"
+3. chose bit layer and fill the exploits in necessary fields before pressing "process"
-4. when it's done the encoded image will downloaded
+4. when it's done, the encoded image will downloaded
 5. copy the result image to imajs file
 6. run the appropriate perl file in the commend line. e.g.,